 Bing vs. Google comparison

-Google gets about 86.6 billion visits per month.
-While Bing gets about 1.4 billion visits per month.
-But Bing’s user base is growing as Microsoft adds new features to improve the user experience.
+It’s also worth noting that Bing’s user base is growing as Microsoft adds new features to improve the user experience.
 For example, a month after launching its AI update, Microsoft’s Bing reached over 100 million daily active users.

 The stats suggest Google is the better search engine based on market share alone.
-But let’s not overlook its popularity growth in the U.S. — Microsoft handles more than 27% of all search queries in the United States.
+But let’s not overlook its popularity growth in the U.S. — Microsoft handles more than 28% of all search queries in the United States.

-If we were to ignore Bing altogether, we’d be missing out on almost 30% of U.S. search engine users.
 So, if your target market is in the United States, then it’s worthwhile to optimize for Bing and Google.

 Bing users vs. Google users

-As for user ages — both search engines have a similar demographic.
+As for user ages, both search engines have a similar demographic.
 Here’s a general breakdown.

 Approximate Bing user age demographics:

-Google age user demographics:
+Approximate Google user age demographics:

 When comparing Google vs. Bing’s users, there’s no significant difference.
 Bing has a slightly higher percentage of male users and users in the 35 to 44 age range.